AdeyinkaDavid/DataEngineering/ProjectsRequirements/project1.md

 Create a Stack that will create my new VPC from the cloudformation template in my S3 Bucket

-NOTE: My private github repo has a cloudformation inside it
+NOTE: My private github repo has a cloudformation inside it S